zinakaye/pysystemtrade/README-poetry.md

 Tick the Connect via sockets checkbox
 Note the port
 Edit the private config yaml
-Put the port into the config
+Put the port into the config (it's different to gateway--see below)

+### IBKR API Gateway

+Can only run one instance at once (Gateway or TWS) Gateway port is 4001--set this in config